jondegenhardt/dcat-perf/README.md

 # dcat

-`dcat` is a very simple tool for examing performance of I/O facilities available in the D programming language ecosystem. `dcat` reads input from a file or standard input and writes results to standard output.
+`dcat` is a very simple tool for examining performance of I/O facilities available in the D programming language ecosystem. `dcat` reads input from a file or standard input and writes results to standard output.
 Most tests focus on reading and writing line-by-line.
 Use Unix `time` or similar to get timing data.

 Clone this repo and build with LDC using the command:
 ```
 $ dub build --compiler=ldc2 --build=release-lto --combined
 ```

 The executable is written to `./bin/dcat`.
-Run `dcat --help` to see a list of tests available, or simply look at the code.
+Run `dcat --help` to see a list of tests available, or simply look at the [code](source/app.d#L11).

 Currently this tool includes components from:
 * [D Standard Library](https://dlang.org/phobos/index.html)